st9ho3/Nextjs-blog/README.md

 * **TypeScript:** The project is written in TypeScript, with type definitions provided in `type.d.ts`.

+* ## Current Status and Future Enhancements

+This project is currently unfinished.
+Key areas requiring further development include:

+* **Profile Page:** The user profile page (`src/app/(user)/[userID]/page.tsx`) needs to be fully built out to display user-specific information and articles.
+* **Social Icons Functionality:** The social icons across the application currently lack full functionality and need to be integrated with relevant actions (e.g., sharing, liking, commenting).

 ## Visit Blog here
 -> [Λog](https://nextjs-blog-ten-liard-59.vercel.app)